We report the bold stories USC needs.

 Reading the news is hard.
 We do the legwork for you.

-We count USC trustees, high-level executives, deans, senior faculty, healthcare officials, staffers, alumni, and parents among our readers.
+Our subscribers include students who run clubs, service organizations, student government, media, and participate in Division I athletics.
+We count USC trustees, executives, deans, senior faculty, healthcare officials, staffers, alumni, and parents among our readers.

+A rotating cast of USC student journalists also occasionally contributes reporting.
 The newsletter is copy edited by Anna Hsu, a USC computer science student who previously led a team of editors at Annenberg Media.

 Morning, Trojan is USC’s only student news outlet that isn’t funded by the school.
-We’re broke.
-But we publish what we want.